y2kappa/C-Sockets/README.md

 ### System calls

-- `socket` (from linux man page) creates an endpoint for communication and returns a file descriptor that refers to that endpoint.
-The file descriptor returned by a successful call will be the lowest-numbered file descriptor not currently open for the process.
+- `socket` this system call creates a new socket = (from linux man page) creates an endpoint for communication and returns a file descriptor that refers to that endpoint.
+The file descriptor returned by a successful call will be the lowest-numbered file descriptor (in the file descriptor table of the process) not currently open for the process.
 In our case, we pass the TCP/IP parameters to specify the type of communication this file descriptor will be used for.
+It takes three arguments.

   - `param:domain` The domain argument specifies a communication domain; this selects the protocol family which will be used for communication.
 In our case AF_INET IPv4 Internet protocols.
+It's the address domain of the socket.
+Recall that there are two possible address domains, the unix domain for two processes which share a common file system, and the Internet domain for any two hosts on the Internet.
+The symbol constant AF_UNIX is used for the former, and AF_INET for the latter (there are actually many other options which can be used here for specialized purposes).
   - `param:type` The socket has the indicated type, which specifies the communication semantics.
 Can be `SOCK_STREAM` which is sequenced, reliable, two-way, connection based byte streams (for tcp), or `SOCK_DGRAM` connectionless, unreliable messages of a fixed maximum length (for udp), or others.
-Can also have an extra flag `SOCK_NONBLOCK`
+Can also have an extra flag `SOCK_NONBLOCK`.
+It's the type of socket.
+Recall that there are two choices here, a stream socket in which characters are read in a continuous stream as if from a file or pipe, and a datagram socket, in which messages are read in chunks.
+The two symbolic constants are SOCK_STREAM and SOCK_DGRAM.
   - `param:protocol` normally leave as 0.
 Normally only a single protocol exists to support a particular socket type within a given protocol family, in which case protocol can be specified as 0.
+If this argument is zero (and it always should be except for unusual circumstances), the operating system will choose the most appropriate protocol.
+It will choose TCP for stream sockets and UDP for datagram sockets.

 ```c
 // sockfd: socket descriptor, an integer (like a file-handle)
 // domain: integer, communication domain e.g.,